 Concert Choir (Grade: 9-12, Arts Credit: 10) The Concert Choir at St. Francis focuses on performing beginning to intermediate level repertoire from selected eras and styles of music.
 Training in interpretation, rehearsal, vocal and performance techniques will be emphasized.
 In addition, the students will learn relevant music theory and history of the music performed.
 Required rehearsals and performances are scheduled by the director.
 This yearlong class fulfills the UC requirement for Visual & Performing Arts.
 The course may be repeated for additional credit.
-UC A-G approved - f Visual & Performing Arts.
-Prerequisite: None Dress Fee \$60 Chamber Singers (Grade: 9-12, Arts Credit: 10) The Chamber Singers at St. Francis focuses on performing intermediate to advanced level repertoire from selected eras of music.
+UC/CSU A-G approved - f Visual & Performing Arts.
+Prerequisite: None Dress Fee \$70 Chamber Singers (Grade: 9-12, Arts Credit: 10) The Chamber Singers at St. Francis focuses on performing intermediate to advanced level repertoire from selected eras of music.
 Training in interpretation, rehearsal techniques and performance will be emphasized.
 In addition, students will learn relevant theory and history of the music performed.
 Required rehearsals, performances, and competitions are scheduled by the director.
 This performance group represents St. Francis and the diocese throughout the community of Sacramento as the primary choral ensemble with multiple scheduled events.
 The course may be repeated for additional credit.
-UC A-G approved - f Visual & Performing Arts.
-Prerequisite: Audition.
-Students must have the ability to sing at an intermediate level.
-Dress Fee \$60 Honors Chamber Singers (Grade: 9-12, Arts Credit: 10) Students enrolled in Honors Chamber Singers are members of the Chamber Singers ensemble.
+UC/CSU A-G approved - f Visual & Performing Arts.
+Prerequisite: Audition and teacher recommendation.
+Students must have the ability to sing at an intermediate level; one or two years experience or equivalent private instruction.
+Dress Fee \$70 Honors Chamber Singers (Grade: 9-12, Arts Credit: 10) Students enrolled in Honors Chamber Singers are members of the Chamber Singers ensemble.
 Students with the honors designation are required to develop an individualized semester or year-long project involving the Chamber Singers or other school vocal groups.
 With instructor support, students are allowed to focus on areas of musical leadership that interest them - such as rehearsal leadership, conducting, composing and arranging, research, community building, liturgical music, accompanying and even social media.
-UC A-G approved - f Visual & Performing Arts.
+UC/CSU A-G approved - f Visual & Performing Arts.
 Prerequisite: One full year of Chamber Singers.
-Application required.
-Dress Fee \$60 Concert Orchestra (Grade: 9-12, Arts Credit: 10) Concert Orchestra is the main instrumental ensemble representing St. Francis in school events.
+Application/teacher recommendation required.
+Dress Fee \$70 Concert Orchestra (Grade: 9-12, Arts Credit: 10) Concert Orchestra is the main instrumental ensemble representing St. Francis in school events.
 The Concert Orchestra will train in the interpretation and the period style of many musical eras.
 In addition to the techniques of rehearsal and performance, the student will be assessed on the ability to perform as a contributing, cooperative member, responsibly improving the level of the ensemble in every aspect.
 The director's schedules required rehearsals and performances.
 The students will continue to study music theory with an emphasis in sight reading, ear training and basic written theory.
-UC A-G approved - f - Visual & Performing Arts.
-Prerequisite: Audition for placement Dress Fee: \$60 Concert Band (Grade: 9-12, Arts Credit 10) Concert Band is a beginning to intermediate level instrumental music class designed for students who wish to learn an instrument, want to continue their study of music.
+UC/CSU A-G approved - f - Visual & Performing Arts.
+Prerequisite: Audition and/or teacher recommendation.
+Students must have at least 2 years playing experience on their instrument.
+Dress Fee: \$70 Concert Band (Grade: 9-12, Arts Credit 10) Concert Band is a beginning to intermediate level instrumental music class designed for students who wish to learn an instrument, want to continue their study of music.
 The course emphasizes the fundamental techniques involved in playing and performing on woodwinds, brass, and percussion instruments; sight reading, proper breath control, proper tone production, understanding of musical phrasing, proper care of musical instruments, basic music theory concepts and knowledge of understanding of musical symbols and terminology.
 The class includes performing, which provides an opportunity for the student to put into practice what she has learned in class.
-UC A-G approved - f - Visual & Performing Arts.
+UC/CSU A-G approved - f - Visual & Performing Arts.